ilias363/couchlist/README.md

 Common statuses: want_to_watch | currently_watching (TV only) | watched | on_hold | dropped

+## Stats Caching
+Stats are cached in the `userStats` table to reduce compute usage.
+- **Default Behavior**: Stats are served from the cache if less than 24 hours old.
+Otherwise, they are calculated on-the-fly.
+- **Manual Refresh**: Users can manually refresh stats via the "Refresh Stats" button in the UI to update the cache.
+- **Automatic Refresh**: When stats are requested and the cache is older than 24 hours, fresh stats are calculated automatically.

 ## Deployment
 Refer to [Convex deployment docs](https://docs.convex.dev/production/hosting/) and [Clerk deployment docs](https://clerk.com/docs/deployments/overview).